Excellence in Export

-This award seeks to acknowledge e-assessment organisations that have delivered innovative and effective programmes in one or more countries is outside of their main country of operation.
+This award seeks to acknowledge e-assessment organisations that have delivered innovative and effective programmes in one or more countries outside of their main country of operation.
 Projects may have been delivered at any scale in a single country or lower volumes in multiple countries.

 We are looking to celebrate the international reach of e-assessment, recognising the challenges faced by organisations working outside of one's main country of operation, whilst still achieving excellence and ensuring relevant and valid assessment practices.
 Please note the key to this award for Export lies in the process of implementation and commercial aspects of the programme, rather than just about the e-assessment aspect of the project.

 Submissions will be judged according to how well they meet each of the criteria below (max 1000 words).
 We also request a brief overview, or executive summary for the judging panel (max 200 words).
 Please do not submit any additional information, such as links to websites; this information will not be considered in initial shortlisting.
 Each submission will be considered on individual merit.